jbutcher21/aiclass/README.md

 - If you don't already have a schema, use the File Analyzer in the tools directory to produce a schema and stats summary, then provide that summary to the assistant during mapping (`tools/file_analyzer.py`).

 Tips for collaborating with an AI:
 - Ask it questions if you don't understand something.
-One of my favorites is: "what does the senzing spec say about that"
+One of my favorites is: `what does the senzing spec say about that`
 - If it gives you options, ask it for the pros and cons.
 - Correct it when it gets something wrong.
 It will learn from you.
 - Keep it on track: AI's hallucinate.
-See: https://www.geeky-gadgets.com/chatgpt-5-common-issues-and-solutions/
+See: [ChatGPT Common Issues And Solutions](https://www.geeky-gadgets.com/chatgpt-5-common-issues-and-solutions/)
-  - telling it to "**go back to strict mode"** will get it back on track.
+  - telling it to `go back to strict mode` will get it back on track.

 **Above all: Don't use it to replace your judgement or expertice.
 It just your assistant.
 You are the decision maker.**

 Step 1:  Create a project folder (if you haven't already)
-- Make a working directory for this class (e.g., `~/bootcamp/my-source`).
+- Make a working directory for your data (e.g., `~/bootcamp/my-source`).
 - Put your dataset into it (e.g., a `data/` subfolder).
 - No dataset?
 Copy from the employee demo to get started: copy `employee_demo/schema/` and, if desired, `employee_demo/data/`.